Frimkron/djangogirlsmcr-tutorial/html/README.md

 </html>
 ```

 So how does your website look now?
-Click to find out: http://127.0.0.1:8000/
+Visit it to find out: http://127.0.0.1:8000/

 ![Figure 11.2](images/step3.png)

 It worked!
 Nice work there :)

-- The most basic tag, `<html>`, is always the beginning of any webpage and `</html>` is always the end.
+- The most basic tag, `<html>`, is always the beginning of any web page and `</html>` is always the end.
 As you can see, the whole content of the website goes between the beginning tag `<html>` and closing tag `</html>`
 - `<p>` is a tag for paragraph elements; `</p>` closes each paragraph

-## Head & body
+## Head and body

 Each HTML page is also divided into two elements: __head__ and __body__.